(Github)

 We gratefully acknowledge support from the National Science Foundation (NSF) and data.org.

-All code is released under an Apache 2.0 License.
-Data is released under Creative Commons Attribution 4.0 International (CC BY-SA 4.0) license, as below.
+Code is released under Apache 2.0 License.
+Data is released under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.